 - Your case involved minor non-violent misdemeanors followed by 10 years of criminal-free behavior.

 In some of the above instances, you will be restricted by having to have been without a new arrest or conviction for a certain number of years following the original arrest or conviction.
 Many criminal records are not eligible for expungement.
 They can include those with repeat offenses punishable by more than a year, those with offenses punishable by more than two years, those with misdemeanor gun offenses, those with sex crime convictions that lead to mandatory sex offender registration, and others.

 The expungement process starts by consulting with an attorney to determine if you are eligible.
 When eligible, the next step is to petition the court providing specific information about your arrest and charges, how they were handled by the court.

 Why you wish to seek expungement.
 This must include police reports.
 The entire application and documentation will be sent to the state attorney’s office.
 If the state attorney’s office allows the petition to move forward, it will be forwarded to the court where a judge can either arrange for a hearing or can approve or deny your petition without a hearing.
 If your petition is approved, it will result in a court order for expungement.
 If it is denied, you will have 30 days to appeal.

 Content Our Expungement Attorney Today

 An expungement can change your life for the better.
-You will not have to reveal your criminal record nor will you be questioned about it in any application or interview for a job, housing, or other opportunity.
+You will not have to reveal your criminal record nor will you be questioned about it in any application or interview for a job, housing, or other opportunities.
 Our firm can represent you in all phases of the process.
-We are dedicated to helping you move forward towards a brighter future.
+We are dedicated to helping you move forward toward a brighter future.
 Let us use our vast experience in this matter on your behalf.

 Over 40 Years of Combined Experience